OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ToonMap.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">In most cases, the shader would trace an outline of a model well when this threshold is zero.</p>
+        <p class="scene-class-attr-comment">In most cases, the shader would trace an outline of a model well when this threshold is zero.</p>

     </p>